 Why You Should Hire Girling Law for Your Eviction Trial by Jury (a Shameless Plug)

 If your tenant has legal representation, you should never attempt to represent yourself in a jury trial.
-You’re probably a very smart individual.
-But your intelligence has little to do with winning a jury trial.
 Lawyers are trained in this stuff.
 By hiring Girling Law, you are making use of a law firm that routinely handles eviction trials by jury in Justice of the Peace courts.
 We are familiar with the strange rules that apply only to these courts.
 This often gives us a unique advantage over other attorneys.

-Most importantly, Girling Law maintains special resources just for an eviction by jury trial.
-Most law firms enjoy a full year a half to prepare for their jury trials.
+Most importantly, Girling Law maintains special resources just for an eviction by jury trials.
 Girling law has developed its own library of resources just for an eviction trial by jury.
 These tools enable us to quickly assemble the materials we need for your trial.
 In a pinch, Girling Law can be eviction jury trial-ready within 48 hours.